ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   file_count: int  # The number of files in the box
   size: int  # The total size of all files in the box

+class FileUpload(BaseModel):
+    """A File Upload"""

+    upload_id: UUID4
+    completed: bool  # whether or not the file upload has finished
+    alias: str  # the submitted alias from the metadata (unique within the box)
+    checksum: str
+    size: int

 class ResearchDataUploadBoxState(StrEnum):
     """The allowed states for an ResearchDataUploadBox instance"""